North Carolina Personal Property Bill of Sale

 Does a personal property bill of sale need to be notarized in North Carolina?

-What information is required on a personal property bill of sale in North Carolina?
+How much does it cost to get a personal property bill of sale in North Carolina?

 Ready to create your North Carolina personal property bill of sale?